Appropriate filtering

 • Control – has the ability and ease of use that allows schools to control the filter themselves to permit or deny access to specific content.
 Any changes to the filter system are logged enabling an audit trail that ensure transparency and that individuals are not able to make unilateral changes.

-• Contextual Content Filters – in addition to URL or IP based filtering, the extent to which (http and https) content is analysed as it is streamed in real-time to the user and blocked.
-This would include AI generated content, for example, being able to contextually analyse text and dynamically filter the content produced by ChatGPT, as well as any other user generated content.
+• Contextual Content Filters – in addition to URL or IP based filtering, Schools should understand the extent to which (http and https) content is dynamically analysed as it is streamed in real time to the user and blocked.
+This would include AI or user generated content, for example, being able to contextually analyse text and dynamically filter the content produced (for example ChatGPT).
+For schools’ strategy or policy that allows the use of AI or user generated content, understanding the technical limitations of the system, such as whether it supports real-time filtering, is important.

-• Deployment – filtering systems can be deployed in a variety (and combination) of ways (eg on device, network level, cloud, DNS).
+• Deployment – filtering systems can be deployed in a variety (and combination) of ways (e.g. on device, network level, cloud, DNS).
 Providers should describe how their systems are deployed alongside any required configurations and/or limitations.
+As technology and security standards evolve, relying solely on network-level filters may become increasingly challenging and less effective.
+Schools might consider combining network-level filtering with device-level configurations tailored to school-owned and managed devices.

-• Filtering Policy – the filtering provider publishes a rationale that details their approach to filtering with classification and categorisation as well as over blocking
+• Filtering Policy – the filtering provider publishes a rationale that details their approach to filtering with classification and categorisation as well as how the system addresses over blocking

 • Group / Multi-site Management – the ability for deployment of central policy and central oversight or dashboard